-1. The LLU Medical Radiography Program is 21 months in length, for a total of seven

-- quarter, with no break during the summer quarter. - 2.
+- 1. The LLU Medical Radiography Program is 21 months in length, for a total of seven quarter, with no break during the summer quarter. - 2.
 The Program provides a minimum of 1,850 hours of lab and clinical experience.
 These hours are completed during the length of the Program. - 3.
 Students are required to remain in the program through to the last day of the Program. - 4.
 The student does not hold the right to end the Program early when they feel they have completed the minimum of 1,850 hours of lab and clinical experience. - 5.
-We advise not taking any time off from clinic in June, the last month of the Program
+We advise not taking any time off from clinic in June, the last month of the Program extend the Program completion time beyond 21 months.
+The student must finish the Program within a length of time 150% of the Program